yiisoft/docs/guide/en/tutorial/mailing.md

 Note that the `withTemplate()` method returns a new instance of the mailer with the specified message body template.

-> If you specify the layouts as empty strings, the layouts won't be used.
+> If you specify the layouts as empty strings, mailer won't use the layouts.

 ### Adding more data

-After the message is created, you can add actual content to it.
-The message implements `Yiisoft\Mailer\MessageInterface` that contains many useful methods for the purpose:
+After you create the message, you can add actual content to it.
+The message implements `Yiisoft\Mailer\MessageInterface` that has many useful methods for the purpose:

 - `withCharset()` - Returns a new instance with the specified charset.
 - `withFrom()` - Returns a new instance with the specified sender email address.
 - `withTo()` - Returns a new instance with the specified recipient(s) email address.
 - `withReplyTo()` - Returns a new instance with the specified reply-to address.
-- `withCc()` - Returns a new instance with the specified Cc (additional copy receiver) addresses.
+- `withCc()` - Returns a new instance with the specified Cc (extra copy receiver) addresses.
 - `withBcc()` - Returns a new instance with the specified Bcc (hidden copy receiver) addresses.
 - `withSubject()` - Returns a new instance with the specified message subject.
 - `withDate()` - Returns a new instance with the specified date when the message was sent.